p4ali/Notes/coursera/proglang_ruby.md

 ```

 ## Inheritance
 Usually it is a terse way to create class emthods within a class definition block.
-Another way is to use `<<`
+Another way is to use `<<`.
+See http://stackoverflow.com/questions/1630815/why-isnt-the-eigenclass-equivalent-to-self-class-when-it-looks-so-similar
 ```ruby
 ## best
 class Thing